h2oai/h2o-3/h2o-docs/src/product/flow.rst

    :alt: Variable Importances example

-**Confusion Matrix**: (DL) Table depicting performance of algorithm in terms of false positives, false negatives, true positives, and true negatives.
+**Confusion Matrix**: (RF, GBM) Table depicting performance of algorithm in terms of false positives, false negatives, true positives, and true negatives.
 The actual results display in the columns and the predictions display in the rows; correct predictions are highlighted in yellow.
 In the example below, ``0`` was predicted correctly 902 times, while ``8`` was predicted correctly 822 times and ``0`` was predicted as ``4`` once.

 .. figure:: images/Flow_ConfusionMatrix.png
    :alt: Confusion Matrix example